-Teardrop Peperomia Plant Care (Peperomia orba Care and Common Issues with Remedies
+Teardrop Peperomia Plant Care (Peperomia orba Care, Common Issues and Remedies

 Teardrop Peperomia (Peperomia orba) prospers in medium to bright indirect light, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Peperomia orba Plant is one of the popular Peperomia varieties and bears delicate, fleshy, dark-green, oval-shaped leaves and hence the common name, 'teardrop'.
+Peperomia orba Plant among the popular Peperomia varieties and bears delicate, fleshy, dark-green, oval-shaped leaves and hence the common name, 'teardrop'.

 As the plant matures, a white line appears down the center of the waxy leaves.
-The stems are fleshy, red and grow by trailing which places this plant among the best plants for a hanging basket.
+The fleshy, red, trailing stems place this plant among the best plants for a hanging basket, tabletop, desktop or plant shelf.

 Teardrop Peperomia Plant, Peperomia orba